bakame-php/laravel-intl-formatter/README.md

 This is a Laravel centric port of the [Twig Intl Extension](https://github.com/twigphp/intl-extra) package.

-The package can be used in any Laravel based application to quickly handle internationalization by providing:
+The package can be used in any Laravel based application to quickly handle internationalization by providing helper functions to ease usage in Blade templates and Laravel application codebase.

-- a `Formatter` class and its facade `FormatterFacade`
-- helper functions to ease usage in Blade templates and Laravel application codebase.

 System Requirements
 -------